It’s the economy stupid!

 Ghost, notice that you’re in the engine room doing a spot of editing on your piece.
 I have reservations about pushing the wrong buttons in an attempt to publish your piece and stuffing the site up.

-Maybe you’re Wordpress savvy.
+Maybe you’re WordPress savvy.
 Are you prepared to have a go at self-publishing?
 It’s time for a new thread.

 There are no words.
 SNL’s take on Katie Couric’s interview of Palin (via Daily Kos).
 And the second video is of CNN noting that the comedy skit used, in part, Palin’s actual responses to Couric.
 Holy shit.